knowledgearcdotorg/jsolr-user-manual/configuration.md

 ## Component Options

-JCar provides various component-wide settings; these are available from the "Options" button in the JCar control panel.
+JSolr provides various component-wide settings; these are available from the "Options" button in the JSolr control panel.